toxygen-project/toxygen/docs/contributing.md

 - Toxygen executable info - .py or precompiled binary
 - Steps to reproduce the bug

 Want to see new feature in Toxygen?
-[Open issue!](https://github.com/xveduk/toxygen/issues)
+[Ask for it!](https://github.com/xveduk/toxygen/issues)

 #Pull requests

 Developer?
 Feel free to open pull request.
 Our dev team is small so we glad to get help.
 Don't know what to do?
-Impove UI, fix [issues](https://github.com/xveduk/toxygen/issues) or implement features from our TODO list.
+Improve UI, fix [issues](https://github.com/xveduk/toxygen/issues) or implement features from our TODO list.
-You can find our TODO's in code and [here](/README.md)
+You can find our TODO's in code and [here](/README.md).
+Also you can implement plugins for Toxygen.

 #Translations